vexide/website/src/content/blog/serial-deep-dive.md

 CDC2 packets make up the vast majority of packet types.
 The biggest differences between CDC2 packets and CDC packets are that CDC2 packets include extended IDs and [CRC16](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksums.

-Device bound CDC2 packets contain:
+Device-bound CDC2 packets contain:
-* the device bound packet header
+* the device-bound packet header
 * a one byte ID which is the same for most CDC2 packets
 * a one byte 'extended' ID unique to each CDC2 packet type
 * a `VarU16` with the size of the payload, the payload bytes